cmiles74/cloudformation-tutorial/README.md

 Maybe you have one per client.
 However you manage it, you can pass it in when you provision resources.

-## Create a New Virtual Private Cloud
+## Provision a New Virtual Private Cloud

 We need at least one resource in order to provision our template.
 For this project we're going to create our own [Virtual Private Cloud][8] (VPC) to hold our